bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 $$

 Keep in mind that, now, given a model $$ f $$ and a set of samples, we can find a single adjustment $$ o $$ which can improve our model.
 Note that $$ o $$ can also be substituted back into the equation to compute the value of $$ Loss $$.
-The remaining of this section talks about how XGBoost further improves (decrease the loss) by making the simple model more complex (growing the tree).
+The remaining of this section talks about how we can further improve (decrease the loss) by making the simple model more complex (growing the tree).
 Here's the overall idea.

 >  By cleverly dividing the samples into subgroups and then finding $$ o $$ for each subgroup (using the method above), the performance of the model can be further improved (loss can be brought lower).

 The samples can be divided using split conditions.
 For example, if a split condition is *"feature x less than 10"*, samples whose feature x has value less than 10 will go into 1 subgroup and the rest, to the other group.
-Each subgroup can be further divided into subgroups using more splits if necessary like a decision tree.
+Each subgroup can be further divided iteratively if necessary like a decision tree.
 For each subgroup, the optimal $$ o $$ can be solved using the above technique.
 Then, the loss for each subgroup can be computed also be computed accordingly by substituting optimal $$ o $$ back.
 The overall loss, $$ Loss $$, is the summation of the loss of each subgroup (leaves in the decision tree).

-The decisions of whether to split and if so, which split to use depends on whether a split can reduce the overall loss, $$ Loss $$ and how much each split decreases $$ Loss $$ respectively.
-We always choose the split that decreases $$ Loss $$ the most (improve model the most).
+At each group or subgroup, the decision of whether to split and if so, which split to use depends on whether a split can reduce the loss of that group and how much each split decreases loss.
+We choose the split such that the summation of loss of the two new subgroup decreases the loss of the orginal subgroup the most.

+Let's try to describe what's happening here intuitively.
+You can think of the original model as making different mistakes at different parts of the feature space.
+What this does is